Disclosure: When you make a purchase through our links, we may receive a commission.

 Wet lubes are the wisest option for commuting rides.
 This will give you comfort in all weather conditions.
 However, try cleaning your bike frequently because wet lube attracts dirt and debris.

 It’s seen that commuters care less about bike maintenance and cleaning.
-And on top of that, using wet lube greatly increases the chances of squeaking sounds and malfunctioning bikes.
+On top of that, using wet lube greatly increases the chances of squeaking sounds and malfunctioning bikes.

 So, here also, it’s advised to go for wax-based lubrication.
 Although it can’t triumph over wet lube in an all-weather riding scenario.
 However, it is straightforward to clean.
 So, it can sustain such situations nicely.